 - Manage: Users can delete the folder, add subfolders, and configure the folder permissions.

-Folder permissions do not affect document permissions
+Folder permissions and document permissions

 Folder permissions only control access to the folder, not to the documents in that folder.